 THE GREAT OUTDOORS

-The P.E.I. portion of the Trans Canada Trail—the Confederation Trail—is now complete.
-Stretching 444 km (276 mi.) from Tignish in the west to Elmira in the east, it also connects to the Island’s two entry points (www.tourismpei.com/pei-cycling
+Hikers and bikers alike love the P.E.I. portion of the Trans Canada Trail—the Confederation Trail—which stretches 435 km (270 mi.) from Tignish in the west to Elmira in the east, and connects to the Island’s two entry points.
+Ambitious cyclists can pedal it from end to end, while competitive ones can enter the three-day GranFondo PEI event in August (www.tourismpei.com; www.granfondo-pei.ca).

 HERITAGE AND CULTURE

-The Arts & Heritage Trail is an Island-wide guide for authentic Prince Edward Island cultural experiences with elements such as museums and historic sites, performing arts venues, festivals, special events, theatre, galleries, craft shops and artisan studios (www.artsandheritagepei.ca
+The Arts & Heritage Trail—an Island-wide guide for authentic P.E.I. cultural experiences—provides an overview with elements such as museums and historic sites, performing arts venues, special events, theatres, galleries, craft shops and artisan studios (www.artsandheritagepei.ca).

 MUST SEE, MUST DO

 The entire world seems to know about COWS ice cream.
-It’s available at several locations in P.E.I., but the best place to visit is COWS Creamery on the outskirts of Charlottetown.
-Sign up for a tour which is educational, fun and delicious (www.cows.ca
+Its 34 varieties are available at several locations in P.E.I., but you can get the inside scoop at COWS Creamery on the outskirts of Charlottetown, which offers tasty and educational tours (www.cows.ca; www.cowscreamery.ca).

+The 350-km (217-mi.)
 North Cape Coastal Drive is full of contrasts.
 It’s quickly getting a reputation as the Canadian Oyster Coast.
-There is everything here from Mi’kmaq and Acadian communities to secluded beaches and towering wind turbines (www.northcapedrive.com
+There is everything here from Mi’kmaq and Acadian communities to secluded beaches and towering wind turbines (www.northcapedrive.com).